DragonOfShuu/DucklingScript/README.md

 ## Forward Compatibility

 If you use a command that does not exist in Rubber Ducky 1.0, DucklingScript will simply warn you that this is the case (these warnings can even be supressed using a flag on compilation, or editing the config file).
 However, it does not stop you from doing so.
 This allows you to use future commands!

+# Support Me 💖

+If you'd like to support me or this project, you can support me through my Ko-Fi: https://ko-fi.com/dragonofshuu.